torvalds/linux/Documentation/virtual/kvm/amd-memory-encryption.rst

 7. KVM_SEV_DBG_DECRYPT
 ----------------------

-The KVM_SEV_DEBUG_DECRYPT command can be used by the hypervisor to request the firmware to decrypt the data at the given memory region.
+The KVM_SEV_DE_DECRYPT command can be used by the hypervisor to request the firmware to decrypt the data at the given memory region.

 Parameters (in): struct kvm_sev_dbg